2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Internal node info

-Server administrators can click on the internal node info and glance at their server status (Online/ Offline) and connection string for Clearnet or Tor.
+Server administrators can click on the internal node info to view their server status (Online/Offline) and connection string for Clearnet or Tor.

 ![image](assets/en/32.webp)

 #### Change connection

-If the store owner decides to use changed within the Lightning Settings - Change connection.
-Next to the Public Node info store, owners can find this option.
-It will bring back the initial setup for the external lightning node connection, fill out the new Lightning node information, click save, and update the store with the new node information.
+To change the external Lightning node, go to "Lightning Settings" and click "Change connection" (next to "Public Node info").
+This resets the existing setup.
+Enter the new node details, click Save, and the store will update accordingly.

 ![image](assets/en/33.webp)